 B2B eCommerce: Best Practices

-There is no shortage of ways to build a successful business eCommerce system.
 Here are some opportunities and B2B eCommerce best practices that other successful companies use.

 Give B2B eCommerce the B2C Treatment

-It is often helpful to use many of the same features that work for B2C transactions while building your B2B system.
 A business customer may have some technological savvy, but this does not mean they do not enjoy the same conveniences that individual consumers have grown accustomed to.

 Some B2C features that work well in B2B include:

-• Including high-resolution images and videos of products.
+- Including high-resolution images and videos

-• Providing multiple shipping options.
+- Providing multiple shipping options

-• Giving buyers the option to update their orders after making an initial purchase.
+- Giving buyers the option to update their orders after making an initial purchase

 For example, much of the look, feel, and workflows on Amazon’s B2B e-commerce portal mirror those of its B2C solution [2].
 You will find high-quality images, personalized buying based on previous purchases, and easy-to-use searching.